 Jacksonville Florida residents love their pets!
 Most communities here are accepting residents with cats and dogs.
 Often a pet fee will be required upon move-in.
 Some assisted living communities will only allow cats, while others will allow cats and dogs, usually with a weight limit.
 In most communities, residents must be able to completely care for their pets themselves.

 What is Life Like in Assisted Living Communities?

-There are many senior living communities in Northeast Florida, and each is a bit
+There are many senior living communities in Jacksonville Florida, and each is a bit

 different.
 Generally speaking, the communities provide a private apartment for each